 Since Christmas can be a hectic period for businesses, you can prepare for it by creating an effective FAQs section, hiring or outsourcing temporary human resources for this period, using customer service automation for simple tasks, using up to date information, etc.

-4. Leverage social media to reach your Christmas goals
+4. Leverage social media to reach your Christmas marketing goals

 Gen-Z and millenials like getting inspiration for their next purchases via social media.
 So, as a retailer or as a brand, using social media is a must for your Christmas strategy.
 And that’s because social media, apart from having a lot of benefits in terms of awareness, engagement and loyalty, can be incredibly useful to increase sales.